johnhatvani/JustATableCellFactory/README.md

 ####1: Get

-soon.
+Soon.

 ####2: Using
-There is are a few steps to take in order to use JATableCellFactory.
+There are a few steps to take in order to use JATableCellFactory.
 <br/>3 steps, total.

  - ######1 Cells